Menu

 • For those who do work inside the house, full-time employment applies when they work 20 hours per week or more.

-• Employees that work outside the home, such as gardeners have full-time employment if they work just 10 hours per week or more.
+• Employees who work outside the home, such as gardeners, have full-time employment if they work just 10 hours per week or more.

-You must have also worked at least 52 hours in the 90 days before the work injury occurred to qualify for benefits.
-Your wages must also be at least $100 during that period as well.
+You must have also worked at least 52 hours 90 days before the work injury occurred to qualify for benefits.
+Your wages must also be at least $100 during that period.

 Common examples of domestic workers include: